arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 Notice the difference between the regular expression in the program above (in the Java implementation) and the one to match phone numbers before it: all of the escapes `\` are doubled.
 This is because the regex is being processed twice: first as a `String` and then as a regular expression.
 In other words, the `String` literal `\\d{3}-\\d{3}-\\d{4}` results in a `String` storing the sequence of characters `\d{3}-\d{3}-\d{4}`, because the backslash character `\` is a metacharacter in `String`s, so it must be escaped to appear in a `String`.

-<a name="q17"></a>**EXERCISE 17** Create, test and debug implementations for in Java for the regular expressions created in the previous exercise.
+<a name="q18"></a>**EXERCISE 18** Create, test and debug implementations for in Java for the regular expressions created in the previous exercise.
 Feel free to skip some of the early ones if you're certain you understand them, but be certain to do all of the more complex ones (specifically the last three).

 ## `ArrayList`

 The `ArrayList` class is essentially an array wrapped in an object with a bunch of extra methods and capabilities.
-Anything you can do with an `ArrayList` can also be done with arrays with enough determination, but the pile of extra functionality that the `ArrayList` class provides (and which you therefore don't need to code) can make many tasks much simpler, particularly of the size necessary for the array is unknown when it is constructed.
+Anything you can do with an `ArrayList` can also be done with arrays with enough determination, but the pile of extra functionality that the `ArrayList` class provides (and which you therefore don't need to implement) can make many tasks much simpler, particularly if the size necessary for the array is unknown when it is constructed.
 You can find its documentation [here](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html).

 One of the most convenient differences between an `ArrayList` and an array is that `ArrayList`s are dynamically sized.
 This means that the number of elements they contain can be changed, and does not need to be specified during construction.